-Yes, skin cancers are more prevalent in people with lighter skin, but it can also affect those with darker complexions.
+Yes, skin cancers are more prevalent in people with lighter skin, but they can also affect those with darker complexions.
 People with darker skin may even develop skin cancer in areas that are not often exposed to the sun.

 There are also concerns that skin cancers remain undiagnosed in people with darker skin until after the disease has already reached later stages.
-Wearing sunscreen on a regular basis is an important component in any skincare regime, no matter your skin tone.
+Wearing sunscreen on a regular basis is an important component of any skincare regime, no matter your skin tone.